Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Conclusion and Discussion

 We have conducted an \emph{exact} analysis of the starvation behavior in Markovian queues with a finite number of packet arrivals.
 We perform a packet level analysis and a fluid level analysis.
 The packet level study is carried out via two approaches, the Ballot theorem and the recursive equations.
-Both of them have pros and cons; the former providing an explicit expression, but with high complexity order in general, while the latter is more computationally efficient, but without an explicit result.
-In order to analyze the behavior from a media service provider's point of view, we perform a fluid level analysis that computes the probability of starvation among many files.
-We further apply the theoretical results to perform QoE optimization for media streaming services.
-Our work can be extended to study the QoE metrics in a more general network with multiple bottlenecks between the server and the user.
-In this situation, the arrival process can be modeled as a phase-type renewal process.
+The former provides an explicit expression, but is usually limited to i.i.d. packet arrivals.
+The latter can handle bursty packet arrival process, but without an explicit result.
+From the perspective of a media service provider, we perform a fluid level analysis that computes the probability of starvation for a large number of video files.
+We further apply the theoretical results to tune the prefetching thresholds in order to optimize the objective QoE for media streaming services.

-In terms of future works, we aim at extending the analytical methods to perform QoE optimization in adaptive streaming services.
-Another important extension is the starvation analysis in a wireless environment where the wireless link is shared by multiple connections.
-In such a case, the arrival rate to a user is time varying due to the arrivals and departures of other calls.

-\textbf{Acknowledgements:} The work of the authors from INRIA and from Univ of Avignon was supported by a contract with Orange Lab, Issy Les Moulineaux.